-Pro Tools|HD may present a dialog, which provides options for re-establishing synchronization when communication with SYNC I/O stops:
+The Lost Communication dialog provides the following options for re-establishing synchronization when communication with SYNC I/O stops:

 Use MTC Click this button if the SYNC I/O is unavailable, to switch to any currently connected MIDI interface for MTC synchronization.
 This option requires a compatible device that supports MTC conversion, and that is already connected to your CPU and enabled.